-The World Wide Web can be full of joy but also it has its fair share of danger.
-Popular dating sites are no exception, which raises the question if Ashley Madison is a safe site.
-While it has been hacked in the past, I’ll explain what that means for its current condition.
+While you should know it has been hacked in the past, I’ll explain what that means for its current condition.
 Here you will see the findings following an investigation of the Ashley Madison site by the FTC.
-Based on my experience investigating fraud and scammers, this article will explain if this site can be trusted.
+Based on my experience investigating fraud and scammers, this article will explain if this site is reliable.

 Ashley Madison is not a safe site.
 In 2015, approximately 36 million users had their personal information exposed in a massive hack.
 An investigation found the site had negligently poor network security.
 The owners also engaged in fraudulent business practices including the creation of thousands of fake accounts.